mk/clerk-px23/README.md

          :video? true})
 ```

 As shown here, our _notebooks_ are just source files containing regular Clojure code.
-Block comments are treated as markdown text with added support for LaTeX, data visualization, and so on, while top-level forms are treated as code cells that show the result of their evaluation[^maria].
-This format allows us to use Clerk in the context of production code that resides in revision control.
+Block comments are treated as markdown text with added support for LaTeX, data visualization, and so on, while top-level forms are treated as code cells that show the result of their evaluation.[^maria] This format allows us to use Clerk in the context of production code that resides in revision control.
 Because files decorated with these comment blocks are legal code without Clerk loaded, they can be used in many contexts where traditional notebook-specific code cannot.
 This has led, among other things, to Clerk being used extensively to publish documentation for libraries that are then able to ship artifacts that have no dependency on Clerk itself.

 [^maria]: We have borrowed this approach from [maria.cloud][maria], a web-hosted interactive Clojure learning tool created by [Matt Huebert](https://matt.is), [Dave Liepmann](https://www.daveliepmann.com/), and [Jack Rusher](https://jackrusher.com/).
 Maria grew out of [work presented at PX16](https://px16.matt.is) by Matt Huebert.